Unilateral regulation breaks regularity of Turing patterns: Significance of the nonsmooth unilateral term

 Figure~\ref{fi:Dcrit} clearly shows the size of variations in $\dcrit$ for different approximations of the nonsmooth unilateral source term.
 Even if we arbitrarily increase the accuracy of these approximations, i.e. in the limit $\varepsilon \rightarrow 0$, the corresponding values of $\dcrit$ differ considerably.
-Hence, various approximations yield the Turing instability for various values of the ratio of diffusions $D$.
-Consequently, the idea to approximate the nonsmooth term by a smooth one and analyse it by standard means fails.
+Hence, each approximation yields the Turing instability for different ranges of diffusion coefficients.
+Consequently, \emph{the idea to approximate the nonsmooth term} by a smooth one and analyse it by standard means \emph{fails}.
 Simple smooth approximations of the nonsmooth unilateral term with accuracy controlled by $\varepsilon$ can yield misleading results in the limit $\varepsilon \rightarrow 0$.

 From the biological perspective, all choices (a)--(f) seem to be plausible.
-Although some of these choices have the threshold value shifted from the ground state, the difference is not large, and, thus, they correspond to the biological motivation discussed in Section \ref{se:biomot}.
-However, the idea that the concentrations of morphogens grow from zero during the ontogeny favour the choice (e), where the threshold value is shifted below the ground state.
+Although some of these choices have the threshold value shifted from the ground state, the difference is not large.

-Of course, we could also discuss many other approximations of the nonsmooth unilateral term.
-However, results of the next subsection indicate that all these approximations result to the same (or very similar) patterns as the unilateral term $\hat g(v) = \tau v^-$, provided the other parameters of the problem are the same.
-At the same time, it is important to mention that not all of these approximations yield patterns developing from arbitrarily small perturbations.
+Of course, we could also discuss other approximations of the nonsmooth unilateral term.
+However, results of the next subsection indicate that these approximations result to the same (or very similar) patterns as the unilateral term $\hat g(v) = \tau v^-$, provided the other parameters of the problem are the same.
+At the same time, it is important to mention that not all of these approximations yield patterns developing from small perturbations.
 Sometimes, the perturbations have to be sufficiently distant from the ground state, as we describe below.